Trackwork Handbook

 1st dimension: End plates must be exactly perpendicular to the subroadbed.
 It’s essential to read and follow Gregg Fuhriman’s advice in Appendix 2.

 2nd dimension: The subroadbed (usually the module top) must be level from side-to-side with the endplate.
-At a setup either the track or the end plate will be used to determine if a module is level.
+At a setup, either the track or the end plate will be used to determine if a module is level.
 Out-of-level subroadbed will force a twist in the track at the bridge rails or make it impossible to match up the endplates nicely with adjoining modules.

-If the top edge of the endplate is high relative to the module top, the only solution is to reduce the top edge of the endplate.
+If the top edge of the endplate is high relative to the module top, the only solution available is to reduce the top edge of the endplate.
 Failing to do so will result in an upward rise in the track at the end of the module.

-Example: The distance from the pilot and the front truck kingpin of an Alco PA-1 or a super-detailed modern diesel is long enough that the pilot or snowplow move up and down a lot as the locomotive travels through dips and rises in trackwork.
+Example: The distance from the pilot and the front truck kingpin of an Alco PA-1 or a super-detailed modern diesel is long enough that the pilot or snowplow moves up and down a lot as the locomotive travels through dips and rises in trackwork.
 At a “V” shaped dip at a module joint, metal pilots or plows can contact the track and cause a short.

 Example: The use of prototypical size couplers on long cars can result in uncoupling as the couplers rise and fall relative to each other on track that isn’t level through the bridge rails.